The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 — Exodus 25:17

 This word's first two mentions also give us examples of the idea of covering.
-Its first appearance occurs in the account of Noah and the building of the ark in both a noun and a verb form.
+Its first appearance occurs in the account of Noah and the building of the ark.
+It also occurs in both a noun and a verb form.

 Make thee an ark of gopher wood; rooms shalt thou make in the ark, and shalt pitch ("kaphar" כָּפַר) it within and without with pitch ("kaphar" כָּפַר).